kdrushka/oceanliner/docs/source/introduction.rst

 Introduction
 ==================

-Observing System Simulation experiments (OSSEs) to subsample high-resolution model output as if by gliders, ships, or other in situ platforms
+Oceanliner is a tool for performing Observing System Simulation experiments (OSSEs), which subsample high-resolution model output as if by gliders, ships, or other in situ platforms.
+It is being developed as part of a NASA-funded [SWOT Science Team](https://swot.jpl.nasa.gov/science/oceanography/) project to develop tools for planning in situ oceanographic campaigns that will take place after SWOT's launch, notably as part of the [Adopt-a-Crossover](https://www.swot-adac.org) program.